LittleTheFu/rst/readme.md

 ## Rendering Process
 1. Sky Pass

     Result: A picture showing only the sky and environment.

 2. Shadow Pass

     Result: A "shadow map" that records where shadows fall.

 3. G-Buffer Pass (Geometry Buffer Pass)

     Result: A collection of "X-ray plates" containing all the necessary information to render objects, but without their final color.

     Position Plate: Records the exact 3D spatial position of each point.

     Normal Plate: Records the surface orientation of each point (how light reflects differently based on direction).

     Albedo Plate: Records the object's base color.

     Roughness Plate: Records how smooth or rough the object's surface is.

     Metallic Plate: Records whether the object is a metallic material.

     Ambient Occlusion Plate (AO): Records how dark certain areas (like cracks or corners) appear due to being obstructed from ambient light.

     Depth Plate: Records how far each point is from the camera.

 4. OIT Pass (Order-Independent Transparency)

     Result: Processed transparent object visuals, ready to be combined with other parts of the scene later.

 5. Light Pass

     Result: A picture showing only the direct lighting effects.

 6. Brightness Mask Pass

     Result: A "mask image" that highlights only the brightest areas.

 7. God Ray Pass

     Result: A picture showing only the volumetric light effect.

 8. IBL Pass (Image-Based Lighting)

     Result: A picture including environmental lighting and reflection effects.

 9. SSR Pass (Screen Space Reflection)

     Result: A picture showing only the screen-space reflection effects.

 10. Combined Pass

     Result: A complete image incorporating all lighting and special effects.

 11. Blur Horizontal Pass & Blur Vertical Pass

     Result: A blurred image.

 12. Depth of Field Pass

     Result: An image with a depth-of-field effect.

 13. Post Pass

     Result: The final, enhanced image.

 14. Screen Pass

     Result: The image you see on your display.

+## How It Works
 The entire process operates like an assembly line, with each step focusing on a specific task.
 Ultimately, all these effects are layered together to create the realistic and detailed computer graphics you see.